-Better talk about belief systems (network of attitudes)

 An application of the CAN model is valid when it features measures of all dimensions of the construct (Dalege et al., 2016; Dalege, Borsboom, Harreveld, Waldorp, et al., 2017; Dalege et al., 2019).
 Hence, its application to attitudes toward inequality would require studying perceptions, judgments, and beliefs about inequality.
 Yet, limiting the analysis to inequality is reductive, as other attitude objects such as taxation and redistribution are evaluated interdependently (e.g.: Trump, 2023; Volscho & Kelly, 2012).
 Therefore, this article builds on the CAN model but necessitates a wider theoretical approach.
 Rather than examining how multiple evaluations of the same attitude objects interact to form an attitude network, this paper explores how perceptions, beliefs, and judgments about inequality, redistribution, taxation, and wages coalesce in a belief system.
 Belief systems are configurations of ideas and attitudes that are bound together by cognitive and social constraints (Converse, 2006).
 The concept of a belief system scales up the reasoning underlying the CAN model, suggesting that attitudes are not held in isolation.
 To back his theory, Converse computed pairwise correlations between a wide set of Northern American political attitudes, showing that people often hold inconsistent attitudes, unless they are highly interested in politics.
 Recent contributions have refined the theory and methodologies proposed by Converse.
-On the one hand, the theory was formalized to describe network dynamics.
+On the one hand, the theory was formalized to account fornetwork dynamics.
 Belief systems are defined as networks of attitudes exerting causal influence on each other, while being subject to the influence of external social phenomena, such as political communication and peer pressure (Brandt & Sleegers, 2021).
-Scholars showed that this theory correctly predicts the magnitude and the location of attitude change in a belief system (Turner-Zwinkels & Brandt, 2022).
+Scholars showed that this theory can predict the magnitude and the location of attitude change in a belief system (Turner-Zwinkels & Brandt, 2022).
 On the other hand, scholars have started to adopt network models in which edges are indicative of plain (Boutyline & Vaisey, 2017) or partial correlations (Brandt et al., 2019) between attitudes measured with survey data.
 Both options converge in demonstrating that political belief systems are built around political identities and show that their structure is influenced by educational and political interest levels.
 However, methodological studies have shown that although nodes are theorized to interact causally, the standard estimation techniques are not able to isolate individual-level causality flows.
 Indeed, the great majority of scholars operating in this field tend to fit network models to cross-sectional attitudinal data.
 Depending on the network estimation strategies, the edges of this model represent the raw (Boutyline & Vaisey, 2017), or the unique variance (Brandt et al., 2019; Dalege et al., 2016) shared between each item pair.
 Yet, cross-sectional network estimation only gives insights into the between-person structure of a belief system (Brandt & Morgan, 2022).
 Practically, this means that these studies estimate a single network model, whose parameters represent the average values found in the sample.
 Thus, when addressed with this approach, belief systems are societal rather than individual-level constructs (Martin, 2000).
 Finally, the theoretical argument that attitudes causally interact -which is admittedly evident in the acronym of the CAN model- can not be extended to the interpretation of findings produced by empirical work applying network models to cross-sectional data.
 Indeed, this estimation strategy outputs an undirected network where item associations are symmetrical, thus being inadequate to model causality (Neal et al., 2022).

 2.3 Research hypotheses